NishantTharani/BerkeleyCS61B/README.md

 The folder structure of the skeleton code has been preserved so that I can take advantage of the public Gradescope access - see https://zhuanlan.zhihu.com/p/115229260 for a good guide on this

 ## Finished assignments

+(Spring 2018 versions unless stated otherwise)

 HW/Projects:

-- Project 1A
+- Project 1A, 1B, 1-Gold

-Discussions (maybe not complete):
+Labs:

+- 1, 2, 3

+Discussions (Spring 2019, and to the extent that I wanted to do them):

 - Disc 2
 - Disc 3
+- Disc 4